the1lab/1lab/src/Cat/Allegory/Morphism.lagda.md

 domain-functional f = coreflexive→functional (domain-coreflexive f)
 ```

-The domain of an entire morphism is identity.
+The domain of an entire morphism is the identity.

 ```agda
 domain-entire : is-entire f → domain f ≡ id